5 Easy Ways to Lower Your Car Insurance Premium

 Looking for ways to lower your car insurance premium?
 Here are five tips on how to save big without sacrificing your coverage.

-Raising your deductible is the easiest (and surest) way to lower your car insurance premium.
-If you can afford it, raising your deductible from $250 to $1,000 could save you 20 per cent or more on your car insurance premium.
+Raising your deductible is the easiest (and surest) way to reduce car insurance payments.
+If you can afford it, raising your deductible from $250 to $1,000 could save you 20 per cent or more on your car insurance.

 You’ll need to budget for the higher out-of-pocket costs, and the best way to do so is to bank your monthly savings and stash the cash in a separate bank account.
 That way you have the money you need if you get in an accident—and a nice little emergency fund if you don’t.